nestordemeure/breviarium/data/english.md

 ### Encouraging Others to Act

-To encourage someone to act, take responsibility for the losses they may incur and propose rewards.
+To encourage someone to act, take responsibility for any potential losses, such as goods or property, and offer specific rewards in return.

-For example, before a battle, a commander should proclaim recompense for specific wounds, that he will cover their losses in goods and baggage; meanwhile, he should place a strong garrison in the camp, lest concern for it distract the soldiers' minds.
+For example, before a battle, a commander should announce compensation for specific injuries, that he will cover their losses in goods and baggage; meanwhile, he should place a strong garrison in the camp, lest concern for it distract the soldiers' minds.

 ### Acquiring Prudence